corinnt/phylogenetic-trees/README.md

 ### Output:

-terminal: clustering pattern following lexicographic order for ties
+to terminal: clustering pattern following lexicographic order for ties

-output.dot: Graphviz instructions for a rooted ultrametric binary tree to visualize the clustering pattern.
+to output.dot: Graphviz instructions for a rooted ultrametric binary tree to visualize the clustering pattern.

 ### Example: